ProcRoll/ProcRoll/README.md

 # ProcRoll

-A simple way to control your external processes from your .NET app.
+A simple way to control external processes from your .NET app.

 ## Demos